 |Out of State High School Students||$1248|

 Exams: This course has two 2-hour midterms and a 3-hour final exam.
 Exams are administered online in an open book format.

-Please Note: Students currently registered in a University of Illinois Graduate Degree program will be restricted from registering in 16-week Academic Year-term NetMath courses.
+Please Note: Students currently registered in a University of Illinois Graduate Degree program will be restricted from registering in Academic Year-term NetMath courses.
 Matriculating UIUC Grad students will be allowed to register in Spring, Fall & Summer semester sections of this course via LAS Online.

-Individual students enrolled in this course are assigned to a Statistics course tutor.
+Individual students enrolled in this course have the opportunity to meet with the Instructor during Zoom office hours and are assigned to a Statistics course tutor.